 The last section in our machine learning marketing survey asked executives to predict when AI / ML would be ubiquitous in marketing technologies, even for small businesses.
 Some investors and founders seem to believe that AI will be an integral part of nearly all marketing products of the future, just as nearly all businesses must now have a website and some kind of CRM.
 We were interested in getting a sense of a time projection for this transition.

 4a – Predicted Date of Ubiquitous AI Integration in Marketing Tech

 The question above was open-ended, so respondents simply entered the year that they believed to be the correct response.
 On the aggregate, the estimates seem aggressive.
 It seems highly unlikely that “most” marketing applications will integrate some kind of AI or machine learning by 2018 or 2019.
 That being said, “2020” was the date predicted by 17 unique respondents, giving us reason to pause.

 Though we might imagine that founders and executives would be “optimistic” about adoption of their own technology, we wouldn’t have expected such an unusual consensus on the same date.

 Related AI Market Research

 Our main objective at TechEmergence is to provide clarity on the implications and applications of AI, with perspectives from the best minds in the field.
-If you enjoyed this article, you might enjoy some of our other research based on interviews and surveys of AI executives:
+If you enjoyed this consensus, you might enjoy some of our other research and surveys of AI executives: